Cost: Free, semi-active church

 How To Get There

-As St Stephens is in one of Istanbul’s best neighborhoods and surrounded by all sorts of amazing sights you should really walk here if you have the time, energy, and good weather.
+As St. Stephens is in one of Istanbul’s best neighbourhoods and surrounded by all sorts of amazing sights you should really walk here if you have the time, energy, and good weather.
 The walk from Eminönü to Balat is particularly great.
-Stay off the main road and get lost in the backstreets and meander over to St. Stephens.
+Stay off the main road and get lost in the backstreets as you meander over to St. Stephens.

 If you’re planning on taking a bus your best bet is to catch anything that goes from Eminönü to Eyüp.
-These will pass by Fener and Balat along the Haliç or Golden Horn.
+These will pass by Fener and Balat along the Haliç (Golden Horn).
 If you get off at the Balat stop you will go past the church and be able to see where you need to go quite easily.
 The 33ES, 44B, 48E, 99, and 99A are just a few options that run from Eminönü.

 Where To Stay

-As the St. Stephens is right near the touristic centre of the city your options are really in the thousands.
-That being said the neighborhoods of Fener and Balat are home to a number of new boutique hotels in nicely renovated historical buildings.
-Anything down here will have you close to the action and in a very cool part of town that is slowly having life and money brought back in after many years of neglect and poverty.
+As St. Stephens is right near the touristic centre of the city your options are really in the thousands.
+That being said, the neighbourhoods of Fener and Balat are home to a number of new boutique hotels in nicely renovated historical buildings.
+Anything down here will have you close to the action in a very cool part of town that is slowly having life and money brought back in after many years of neglect and poverty.